openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

   ``haproxy_keepalived_external_vip_cidr`` represent the internal and external (respectively) vips (with their prefix length).

-- Set additional variables to adapt keepalived in your deployment.
+- Set additional variables to adapt Keepalived in your deployment.
   Refer to the ``user_variables.yml`` for more descriptions.

-To always deploy (or upgrade to) the latest stable version of keepalived.
+To always deploy (or upgrade to) the latest stable version of Keepalived.
 Edit the ``/etc/openstack_deploy/user_variables.yml``:

 .. code-block:: yaml